nlatham1999/StockDataInterface/README.md

   -getPreviousClose(Symbol) - takes in the stock symbol and returns the previous close price.
 If no data is available or if the stock has not been initialized then None is returned

+  -getOpen(Symbol) - takes in the stock symbol and returns the open price.
+If no data is available or if the stock has not been initialized then None is returned

+  -getDayRange(Symbol) - takes in the stock symbol and returns the day's high and low as an array.
+If no data is available or if the stock has not been initialized then None is returned

+  -getDayLow(Symbol) - takes in the stock symbol and returns the day's low.
+If no data is available or if the stock has not been initialized then None is returned

+  -getDayHigh(Symbol) - takes in the stock symbol and returns the day's high.
+If no data is available or if the stock has not been initialized then None is returned

+  -get52WeekRange(Symbol) - takes in the stock symbol and returns the 52 week's high and low as an array.
+If no data is available or if the stock has not been initialized then None is returned

+  -get52WeekLow(Symbol) - takes in the stock symbol and returns the 52 week's low.
+If no data is available or if the stock has not been initialized then None is returned

+  -get52WeekHigh(Symbol) - takes in the stock symbol and returns the 52 week's high.
+If no data is available or if the stock has not been initialized then None is returned